Experience how Avercast can help you to Balance Demand & Supply for your business.

-Article written by Jennifer Birch
+Article written by Janet Blimp

 No modern business can survive without a proper inventory forecasting system.
 When businesses don’t plan their stock according to well-researched predictions, they risk lowering customer satisfaction levels, reducing profit margins, and miscalculating production.
 Amidst the recent COVID-19 crisis, failure of proper demand forecasting led to hospitals overestimating the number of beds they needed.
 In Michigan, for example, hospitals are forced to turn away customers due to labor shortages.
 Meanwhile, in nursing homes in Massachusetts, one out of five beds remain because no staff can accommodate them.
 These problems could have been avoided if the hospitals had better demand forecasting systems.

 However, as necessary as demand forecasting may be, there are many ways the strategy can be implemented incorrectly.
 Improper demand forecasting results in wasted products, lost profits, and, in worst cases, damage to the company’s reputation.
 Below, we’ll highlight some of the most common demand forecasting mistakes and how to fix them.

 Building the Forecast Around the Target